mrmartineau/zander.wtf/src/pages/uses.md

 #### [Raycast](https://raycast.com/)

 I use it in nearly every aspect of my work.
-I use it for searching the net with its custom web searches (e.g. npm, JIRA, bundlephobia, MDN and many more); searching npm with the [npm extension](https://www.raycast.com/mrmartineau/search-npm) (that I created) workflow and loads more.
+I use it for searching the web with its custom web searches (e.g. npm, JIRA, bundlephobia, MDN and many more); searching npm with the [npm extension](https://www.raycast.com/mrmartineau/search-npm) (that I created) workflow and loads more.
 It truly is a massive productivity booster.

 FYI I also created the [GitHub Stars extension](https://www.raycast.com/mrmartineau/search-github-stars).